ForJessicaSake/Bookmark-Landing-Page/README.md

 # Bookmark

 ## About The Project
-I jumped right in and started learning TypeScript in December 2022 and then I went ahead to built a frontend mentor project using TypeScript in React.
-To top it all off, I nailed type checking props, hooks, and reusable components on my first attempt using TypeScript but I'm still struggling to structure my codes, my last deployments failed until I figured some way out of it.
+I recently delved into the world of TypeScript.
+I am putting my skills to the test by building a challenging frontend mentor project using TypeScript in React.
+I was able to successfully typecheck props, hooks, and reusable components in my very first attempt.

 ## Blog
 Exciting news!
 I'll be documenting my entire project journey on [Hashnode](https://hashnode.com/@ForJessicasake), so make sure to follow along.
 You never know, you might just pick up some tips and tricks along the way.
 So, stay tuned!